The Ultimate Winter Packing List Chicago Edition For 2025

 February in Chicago is still peak winter in the city, and therefore, you will most definitely have to bundle up for extra warmth.

-Especially if you’re going to be sightseeing, and outside, I cannot recommend enough to layer up.
+Especially if you’re going to be sightseeing and outside, I cannot recommend enough to layer up.

 Layer your outfits with warm underclothing, bring a hat, scarf, and gloves (very important, people seem to forget gloves for some reason), and of course, a good jacket is a no-brainer.

-When it comes to figuring out what to wear in Chicago in February, my biggest piece of advice is to truly dress for the weather.
-This is the month in Chicago where you can have a lot of snowfall, and chilly wind and the temperature can drop into the teens and even single digits with wind chill.
+This is the month in Chicago where there is a lot of snowfall and chilly wind, and the temperature can drop into the teens and even single digits with wind chill.

-So, please I ask of you don’t
+So, please, I ask of you don’t

 • Expose your ankles